dogweather/forkful/content/en/elm/numbers/rounding-numbers.md

   \ to a specified number of fractional digits.
 Programmers round to reduce complexity,\u2026"
 lastmod: '2024-03-13T22:45:00.004668-06:00'
 model: gpt-4-1106-preview
-summary: "Rounding numbers is tweaking a decimal to its nearest whole value or to\
-  \ a specified number of fractional digits.
-Programmers round to reduce complexity,\u2026"
+summary: Rounding numbers is tweaking a decimal to its nearest whole value or to a specified number of fractional digits.
 title: Rounding numbers
 weight: 13
 ---